What are hives?

-Diagnosis of hives is done by a medical doctor through questions, medical history and examinations.
-Skin test are usually carried out to identify any substance your skin may be allergic too.
+Diagnosis of hives is done by a medical doctor through questions, medical history, and examinations.
+Skin tests are usually carried out to identify any substance your skin may be allergic too.

 How to treat hives?

-The first treatment of hive is to identify what type of hives and then remove the trigger.
+- The first treatment of the hive is to identify what type of hives and then remove the trigger.

 - Your doctor will prescribe antihistamines for relief.